 Moqups has a wide range of text-based stencils that take one of two main forms:

 - Single-line text stencils that permit only one line of text, and do not accommodate paragraph returns.
 These include the Label, Heading, and Text input stencils, and are perfect for headlines, taglines, subheads, titles, and alerts.

 - Multi-line text stencils allow for longer text, paragraph returns, checklists, bullet points, and numbered lists.
 This larger group includes Paragraph, Note and Text Area – as well as stencils in both the Notes & Annotations and Diagram categories.

 The variety and flexibility of these stencils means that content writing and design don’t have to happen on different apps – or even on different pages.
 Copywriters can compose directly on wireframes and mockups – and find the sweet spot where content and form inspire one another.

-Text-based stencils are found in the Stencils Library and, just like all stencils, they are added to the page, as objects, by drag and drop or a double-click.
+Text-based stencils are found in the Stencils Library and, just like all stencils, they are added to the page, as objects, by drag and drop or a single click.

 If you decide that you want a solid background behind your text, the Text area and Text input stencils allow you to add both fill and stroke colors.